 What Is Discworld?

-A fantasy-shrouded satire of contemporary and historical human society, the Discworld books feature a range of interesting characters.
-Wizards, policemen, witches, golems, dwarves, werewolves, con men, assassins, and Death himself (riding his horse Binky) occupy the Discworld.
+You’ll encounter wizards, policemen, witches, golems, dwarves, werewolves, con men, assassins, and even Death himself (riding his horse Binky) as characters who occupy the Discworld.

-The realm itself is a satire of the flat earth cult.
-It’s a disc, situated on the back of four giant elephants, who in turn sit atop a giant turtle.
+The realm itself—which is a parody of the flat earth movement—is a disc that’s situated on the back of four giant elephants, who in turn sit atop a giant turtle.
 Known only as the Great A’Tuin, it swims through space as it carries the world.

 Everything about the Discworld is grounded in our own world.
-This, along with the resident humor, makes it easier to get into than traditional, “dry” fantasy.
-These five books will help you on your way.
+This, along with the resident humor, makes it easier to get into than traditional “dry” fantasy.

 Rincewind is a wizard who appears, or is mentioned, in many Discworld novels.
 He’s really bad at being a wizard and is largely mocked or ignored by his peers at the Unseen University.